"I can't wait to be a part of a vibrant and exciting place to study!"

-The Department of Psychology has its own Career Development and Employability Programme for students, starting in the first term with a full first-year course on the topic.
-We are keen that you understand what kind of transferrable skills you will develop during the Psychology BSc, and how you can make the best impression on future employers.
+The Department of Psychology has its own Skills and Employability Programme for students, starting in the first term with a full first-year course on the topic.
+We are keen that you understand what kind of transferable skills you will develop during the Psychology BSc, and how you can make the best impression on future employers.

 We have strong links with employers of psychology graduates, and the programme has been set up to support you to actively seek relevant work knowledge and experience.
 This experience could help you develop the professional-level skills that are highly sought after in the job market.

 According to data collated by Unistats, the definitive UK university guide and part of the Higher Education Funding Council for England (HEFCE), Goldsmiths is in the top three higher education institutions for highest-paid jobs for Psychology undergraduates.

 Stephanie studied BSc Psychology at Goldsmiths and now works as a researcher at King's College Hospital.

 Throughout the degree you will receive a thorough training in the design and evaluation of research, statistical analysis, and the use of specialist psychology-relevant software.
 In addition, you'll develop the following transferable skills: